mkdocs/mkdocs/docs/dev-guide/translating-themes.md

     all locales to end users so you only have to worry about contributing the actual text translation `messages.po` files (the rest is git ignored).

-### Contributing your translations
+## Contributing translations

-It's now time for you to [contribute your nice work to the project][contribute], thank you!
+It's now time for you to [contribute your nice work to the project](../about/contributing.md), thank you!

-[contribute]: contributing.md